mekowalski/streams-client/NOTES.md

       - how to wire up both `connect` and `reduxForm` at the same time
       - Modified syntax to stack functions via a `'wrapped'` variable
   - [x] `onSubmit()` calls action creator with formValues
-  - [] Need to actually wire up redux-thunk
+  - [x] Need to actually wire up redux-thunk

+- [x] Need to get a handle of response that comes back once a form is submitted
+- [] Dispatch an action with payload of that new;y-created, specific stream